 Produce Traceability Initiative (PTI)

-The Produce Traceability Initiative (PTI) is an industry wide, primarily U.S. effort aimed at creating a traceability process that will enable the quick and efficient electronic tracking of produce cases between supply chain members.
-Information is available at the official PTI website: www.producetraceability.org
+The Produce Traceability Initiative (PTI) is an industry-wide, primarily U.S. effort aimed at creating a traceability process that will enable the quick and efficient electronic tracking of produce cases between supply chain members.
+More information is available.

 Global Fruit & Vegetable Traceability Implementation Guide

-Created by a global fresh produce effort, the Global Fruit & Vegetable Traceability Implementation Guide serves as a guide to implementing GS1 traceability standards in the Fresh Fruit & Vegetable industry supply chain.
+Created by a global fresh produce effort, the global Traceability for Fresh Fruits and Vegetables - Implementation Guide serves as a guide to implementing GS1 traceability standards in the fresh fruit and vegetable industry supply chain..

 Traceability Training and Resources